About Me

 Research

-• A follow-up to the SOSP '24 paper Cookie Monster.
+• A follow-up to the SOSP '24 paper Cookie Monster, which won the Honorable Mention for Distinguished Artifact.

 • At the CS3 NSF site visit day workshop, our work received unanimous top-band rating.